 Despite what lots of writers think, your story has very little to do with research.
 Story structure doesn't require knowing what material designers used to make petticoats in the seventeenth century.
 It doesn't require finding the perfect, punny name for the bar your main character loves to frequent.

 It helps make the story more authentic, sure, but required?
 Nope, it's not.

 So do your research, but don't count your research as your novel writing time.
 And if you need to know the petticoat thing, make a note in your manuscript to look it up later.
 (TK is a great place marker if it helps.)

 Pro Tip: a great time to do research is after your first draft in preparation to write your second.

 The point is when you sit down for your writing session, it's time to write your story.
-Everything else should be set aside for outside your writing time.
+Everything else, all other writing projects, should be set aside for outside your writing time.

 2. Waiting for the “Perfect” Writing Conditions

 There have been a lot of comments on our Instagram posts lately about the perfect writing conditions.
 We'll post something about writing even if you don't feel like it, and inevitably someone will say they're waiting on “the same inspiration that started the story” or “for life to calm down.”